contao/docs/docs/manual/layout/module-management/user-modules.en.md

 **Frontend output**

-<div class="mod_login logout block"> <form action="#" id="tl_logout" method="post"><div class="formbody"> You are registered as j.smith.
+<div class="mod_login logout block"> <form action="#" id="tl_logout" method="post"><div class="formbody"> You are logged on as j.smith.
  Your last login was 2015-11-15 20:54.
 Welcome back!

-<div class="widget widget-submit"> <button class="submit" type="submit">Log off</button> </div> </div> </form></div>So when formatting CSS, consider both states of the module, and also remember that an error message may be issued.
+<div class="widget widget-submit"> <button class="submit" type="submit">Sign out</button> </div> </div> </form></div>So when formatting CSS, consider both states of the module, and also remember that an error message may be output.

 **Allow Autologin:** If you select this option, members can remain logged in if they wish.
-If a user session expires, Contao automatically creates a new session without requiring the user to enter the password again.
+If a user session expires, Contao will automatically create a new session without requiring you to enter the password again.

 **Forwarding page:** Here you can define to which page a member will be forwarded after successful registration.
 You can override this setting per user group to set up a group-specific redirection.

-**Last visited page:** If you select this option, the frontend user will be redirected to the last visited page instead of the redirection page.
+**Go to last visited page:** If you select this option, the frontend user will be redirected to the last visited page instead of the redirection page.

-**Individual template**: Here you can overwrite the standard `mod_login`template.
+**Individual template:** Here you can overwrite the standard `mod_login`template.

 **HTML outputThe**
  frontend module generates the following HTML code: